jnmlinden/TYPO3CMS-Reference-TCA/Documentation/WhatIsTca/Structure/Index.rst

          These are basically divided in two main categories:

-         - properties which affect how the table is  *displayed* and handled in the backend  *interface* .This includes which icon, what name, which columns contains the title value, which column defines the type value etc.
+         - properties which affect how the table is  *displayed* and handled in the backend  *interface*.
+This includes which icon, what name, which columns contains the title value, which column defines the type value, etc.

-         - properties which determine how it is processed by the system (TCE).This includes publishing control, "deleted" flag, whether the table can only be edited by admin-users, may only exist in the tree root etc.
+         - properties which determine how it is processed by the system (TCE).This includes publishing control, "deleted" flag, whether the table can only be edited by admin-users, may only exist in the tree root, etc.

-         -  For all tables configured in $TCA this section must exist.
+         For all tables configured in $TCA, this section must exist.

          :ref:`Full reference <ctrl>`